extremscorner/bt-embedded/README.md

 controller and the client.
 This structure is reference counted linked list of
 buffers: the reference count allows avoiding making copies of the data, because the buffers will be freed only when the last reference is dropped.

+The `BteBufferReader` and `BteBufferWriter` APIs provide a convenient way to read and write data from the BteBuffer lists without having to worry about fragmentation and header fields (which are automatically processed), and offer direct access to the memory buffer, therefore avoiding unnecessary copies.

 The structure definition is public, therefore clients are free to allocate buffer as they see fit (statically or dynamically), and its `free_func()`